rokath/trice/docs/TriceUserGuide.md

     - The `til.json` is a serialized key-value map, where
       - the keys are the IDs i and
       - the values are *Trice* format string structs (bit width plus format string) named f.
       - When de-serializing it is not impossible, that an ID is used more than one times.
-This can only happen, when **til.json** was edited manually, what normally is not dne.
+This can only happen, when **til.json** was edited manually, what normally is not done.
-        - The trice tool lets win the last usage, but will report that as error.
+        - The trice tool will report that as error.
       - This ID look-up is the key-value map `ilu TriceIDLookUp` as `map[TriceID]TriceFmt`.
         - Each ID i as key, points to one and only one f.
         - The TriceFmt structs contains the parameter width and the format string.